rolstu/Leaf-Area-Calculator/README.md

 ## 🌱 Get Started

 This script is open for everyone, aiming to empower researchers, students, and hobbyists alike.
-By utilizing sophisticated OpenCV algorithms, our tool ensures precise leaf area calculation, enabling you to focus on what truly matters in your plant physiology research.
+By utilizing sophisticated OpenCV algorithms, my tool ensures precise leaf area calculation, enabling you to focus on what truly matters in your plant physiology research.

 ---